abresler/asb_r_tutorial_series/python_to_r/nba/draft_scraper_09_08_2015/index.md

 ```
 ## Congratulations you pulled in data for all 60 players from the 2013 Draft
-## Have you heard of the #22 pick, Mason Plumlee?
+## Have you heard of the #11 pick, Michael Carter-Williams?
-## He played 2 seasons & ranked #9 in his draft class for total points scored!
+## He played 2 seasons & ranked #2 in his draft class for total points scored!
 ```
 <div class="ui basic segment">
 <p class = 'ui center aligned'>Let's examine some of the results.</p>